-2. A romantic picnic is no place for beer.
-Pick a wine or two that will compliment your food choices.
-Don’t be afraid to ask the wine guy at the liquor store for pairing tips, or do a quick Web search.
+2. A romantic picnic is no place for cheap beer.
+Pick up some wine that will compliment your food choices.
+Don't be afraid to ask the wine guy at the liquor store for pairing tips, or do a quick Web search.

 3. Use cold packs instead of ice.
 Nothing is worse than a soggy sandwich, so be smart and keep your wine chilled and food fresh.

 4. Bring some tunes.
-Nowadays, most of us have smartphones or .mp3 players and can make a romantic playlist to set the mood for a romantic date quite nicely.
-If you don’t have these at your disposal, make the extra effort to take a portable stereo out with a mix tape ready to rock some slow jams.
+Nowadays, most of us have smartphones or .mp3 players and can set the mood for a romantic date quite nicely.
+If you don't have these at your disposal, make the extra effort to take a portable stereo out with a mix tape ready to rock some slow jams.

 Get going!
-You don’t have much time left to set up the perfect outdoor Valentine’s Day date for you and your significant other.
+You don't have much time left to set up the perfect outdoor Valentine's Day date for you and your significant other.